 (One hour drive from Nelson)

 Tramps range from easy to difficult in Abel Tasman National Park, and you are guaranteed some of the most beautiful scenery in all of New Zealand.
 At 22,530 hectares, it is hard to believe it is the smallest national park.
 The golden sand beaches and turquoise water won’t disappoint.
+Discover the park with this full-day professionally guided hiking adventure that includes lunch and a scenic cruise.

 Havelock for greenshell mussels